Click a name below to read more about the instructor.

-At Virtuoso Performing Arts, Marlene has taught Workshops in Voice and Voice-Over, and Character Movement, and Classes in Acting.
-She currently teaches Private Voice Lessons for Virtuoso, where she also Co-Directs their Summer Musical Theatre Productions, such as “Beauty and The Beast” and “The Wizard of Oz”, “The Little Mermaid“, and “Peter Pan” this past Summer.
+At Virtuoso Performing Arts, Marlene has taught Workshops in Voice and Voice-Over, and Character Movement, as well as Classes in Acting and Musical Theatre.
+She currently teaches Private Voice Lessons for Virtuoso, and also Assistant Directs their Summer Musical Theatre Camp.

 Marlene holds a Bachelor Degree in Arts: Theatre Performance; a Bachelor Degree in Music: Vocal Performance; and a Masters Degree in Music: Vocal Performance.

 Currently resides: Chicago, IL

 Favorite food: Caramel Ice Cream